Barracuda (Marvel Comics): Long Cold Dark

 When the Punisher awakes, he finds himself bound to a chair.
 Barracuda gloats to him about his plan and reveals his daughter to him.
 An enraged Punisher breaks his bonds and attacks Barracuda, biting off his left cheek.
 Barracuda stabs the Punisher in the side and tosses him through the window.
 The Punisher lands on the hood of a police car and is arrested and hospitalized.
 Seeking treatment for his own injuries, Barracuda disappears with Frank's daughter.

 Frank convinces his doctor that Barracuda will come for him and kill many people in the hospital.
 The doctor assists in his escape from police custody; he uses stimulants so Frank can walk.
 Later, using his own drugs, Frank travels to California to try to head off Barracuda.
 When he arrives he confronts Barracuda at the home of O'Brien's sister to rescue Sarah.
 Barracuda seemingly kills the child but it is a fake meant to disorient Frank.
 It does not work.
 Frank subdues the man and tortures the location of Sarah out of him.
 The child is in a car parked out in the woods.
 As Frank tries to deal with Sarah's car-seat being booby trapped, Barracuda re-awakens and grabs a gun.
 He is wounded several times but pursues Frank into a nearby, empty elementary school.
 Frank loses his three front teeth but Barracuda loses his nose.
 His hands follow, then his entire head is blown off with his own gun.
 Sarah is returned safely to her adopted mother.

 In the next arc, "Valley Forge, Valley Forge", it is revealed that Barracuda was sent by the U.S. military generals who organized the military operation in the arc "Mother Russia" to silence the Punisher.

 Powers and abilities

 Barracuda has been trained by the U.S. Army Special Forces.
-He is a trained armed and unarmed combattant.
+He is a trained armed and unarmed combatant.
 He is a trained hand-to-hand combattant and is trained in swimming combat.
 Barracuda is a trained sniper and infantryman.
 He also has extensive knowledge in medicine and field surgery.

-Additionally, Barracuda's equipments include bulletproof vests, military explosive weaponry, such as C-4, grenades, and land mines, assault weaponry like handguns and machine guns, hood knives, and a machete.
+Additionally, Barracuda's equipment include bulletproof vests, military explosive weaponry, such as C-4, grenades, and land mines, assault weaponry like handguns and machine guns, hood knives, and a machete.